Aidan-McNay/vivado-tutorial/docs/overview.rst

 .. admonition:: Vivado Version
    :class: warning

-   This tutorial was created for Vivado 2019.2.
-The high-level workflow (and likely all GUI commands) will hold for future versions, but the exact Tcl commands may change
+   This tutorial was created for Vivado 2019.2 on Linux.
+The high-level workflow (and likely all GUI commands) will hold for future versions, but the exact Tcl commands may change, especially based on paths if you are using Windows instead of Linux.

 Welcome!
 This tutorial aims to familiarize you with Vivado Design Suite, as well as take you through the process of completing a design from